0xJs/RedTeaming_CheatSheet/cloud/azure/privilege-escalation.md

 ## Illicit Consent Grant Phishing
 - If app registration is allowed for users [link](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/UserSettings) and you can enumerate AD users/emails you can perform Illicit Consent Grant Phishing with an app from inside the tenant.
 - [Link](../initial-access-attacks.md#Illicit-Consent-Grant-phishing) to the attack from Initial Access Attacks
+- Use `Accounts in this organizational directory only (<TENANT NAME> only - Single tenant)` since its from inside the tenant already!